youngtuotuo/youngtuotuo.github.io/_posts/2024-02-17-learning-from-senpais.md

 This blog is a collection of "I wanna inform myself these when I started learning programming."

-If any Senpai I mentioned here thinks I quote you out of context, please feel free to inform me.
+If any senpai I mentioned here thinks I quote you out of context, please feel free to inform me.

-This blog is not a click-bait "5000000 things I hope I know when start programming 40000 miliseconds ago."
+This blog is not a click-bait "5000000 things I hope I know when start programming 40000 milliseconds ago."
 And waste your time reading it with tons of positive, encouraging, but totally non-practical shitty statements.
 You can only learn these by experiences, making mistakes, apologizing to your colleagues, and, ignoring idiots.
 You'll never understand what those quotes